Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with the Franka Robotic Arm

 \subsection{Task Design}

-We use 7 pick-and-place tasks for the Franka arm, using basic shapes like cubes and cylinders.
-These tasks required the LLM to use its inherent world knowledge to give the correct commands to the Arm to arrange objects into specific configurations.
-Along with the task, environment information about the objects and target locations in scene is given to the Brain-LLM.
-To mimic the changing environment, some of the objects and the target locations in the environment information may be unreachable by the arm.
-Therefore, these tasks not only tested the precision and spatial reasoning of the task planners but also their adaptability to errors, evaluating the feasibility of an end-to-end robotic system.
+We designed seven pick-and-place tasks for the Franka arm, utilizing basic shapes such as cubes and cylinders to construct specific configurations in a tabletop setup.
+During execution, the task description and environmental information about the objects and available target locations in the scene are provided to the Brain-LLM.
+Some of the objects and target locations in the environment may be unreachable by the arm.
+The LLM planner must utilize controller errors to correct plans that involve unreachable objects or locations.
+Therefore, these tasks not only test the precision and spatial reasoning of the task planners but also their adaptability to errors, evaluating the feasibility of an autonomous end-to-end robotic system.

-The tasks in Table \ref{tab:franka-exp} vary in whether unreachable objects or locations are presented to them.
-The tasks in which the Brain-LLM is not provided with any unreachable objects or locations, i.e. the first two tasks listed in the table, do not necessitate a feedback step, while it is likely that at least one feedback step is required to complete the remaining tasks in the table.
-We classify these tasks into three levels of difficulty—Easy, Medium, and Hard based on the minimum iterations for successful task completion.
+The tasks listed in Table \ref{tab:franka-exp} vary in terms of whether unreachable objects or locations are presented to them.
+The first two tasks, in which the Brain-LLM is not provided with any unreachable objects or locations, do not necessitate a feedback step.
+In contrast, it is likely that at least one feedback step is required to complete the remaining tasks.
+We classify these tasks into three levels of difficulty: Easy, Medium, and Hard, based on the minimum number of feedback iterations needed for successful task completion.
+Examples used in our prompts are described in Appendix \ref{app:prompts-franka}.